A campus visit is the best way to evaluate whether a college suits you.

 1. Learn about the college before you visit.

-Read materials from the college and check out their website.
+Read materials from the college and check out their website and social media.
 If you are visiting more than one on a particular day, refresh your memory about that school just before you arrive.
 Be sure to spend at least a half day at each college.

 2. Evaluate the environment of the campus.

 Is the campus too big or too small for you?
-Do you like the nearby town or do you feel isolated?
-Consider how you would get around campus—particularly in the rain or snow.
+Do you like the nearby town, or do you feel isolated?
+Consider how you would get around campus—particularly in the rain or snow—and what transportation you would use to get home.

 3. Visit the admissions office and participate in the information session.